IICRC WRT - Water Damage Restoration Technician Course

 Remember, the longer it sits the worse it gets!™

 Students who attend an IICRC course and pass the corresponding exam will earn their certification.
-This establishes you as a Certified Technician.
+This establishes you as a Certified Technician!
+Learn in English or Spanish WRT classes.

 The water damage restoration class is great for anyone in the restoration, cleaning and insurance repair industries.
 Contractors, insurance professionals, TPA’s, property management, facilities engineers, restoration technicians, project managers and anyone can take this WRT class to become confident in their ability to understand the restorative drying process!

-When you take the Water Damage Restoration Technician class with our team, you will learn from instructors with decades of experience.
+When you take IICRC-approved classes with our team, you will learn from instructors with decades of experience.
 Our instructors not only have the technical knowledge but have the real-world experience to back it up!
-Students will learn from both the IICRC S500 standard for water damage restoration (which our instructors helped write!) and the actual how-to in the field.
+Students will learn from both the IICRC S500 Standard for Professional Water Damage Restoration (which our instructors helped write!) and the actual how-to in the field.
 We know it, because we’ve done it, and we’re excited to share it with you!